 Whiteflies are sap-sucking insects that feed on the nutrients plants receive and can literally suck the life out of the plant, ultimately killing the leaves or the plant.
 As the insects feed, the leaf will yellow, wither, and die as the vital nutrients that should feed the plant are going to the insect.

-Whitefly can be a real problem in the greenhouse and are notoriously difficult to prevent.
+The whitefly thrives in a greenhouse or growroom setting where it enjoys the warm weather and ambient humidity and are notoriously difficult to prevent.
+Whiteflies rarely arrive as just one insect and often swarm a greenhouse by the hundreds without any warning.
 Most often a grower will cover the plants with fine netting in order to prevent the flies from even landing on the plants.

+Certain strains of marijuana are more at risk for developing whiteflies.
+Insecticidal soaps and neem oil work to control these irritating, highly damaging insects.
 There are some commercial insecticides available to prevent and control whitefly, which are considered very effective.